- The headline gives them a peek into what your offer.

 - The ad and landing page headline both talk about building a customer model.

 - The imagery is designed in the same style throughout.

 - The landing page offer matches the ad.

-When your ad and landing page have message match, user expectations are satisfied and trust is instilled to increase your landing page conversion rate.
+When your ad and landing page match, user expectations are satisfied and trust is instilled to increase your landing page conversion rate.

 2. Customer testimonials